vercel/fun/README.md

 main().catch(console.error);
 ```

-## Providers
+## Caveats

-ƒun has a concept of pluggable "providers", which are responsible for
-creating, freezing, unfreezing and shutting down the processes that execute the
-Lambda function.

-### `native`

-The `native` provider executes Lambda functions directly on the machine executing
-ƒun.
-This provides an execution environment that closely resembles the
+ƒun provides an execution environment that closely resembles the
 real Lambda environment, with some key differences that are documented here:

  * Lambdas processes are ran as your own user, not the `sbx_user1051` user.